PriNova/codypy/README.md

 ## Usage as a library

-1. Set at least the 'BINARY_PATH' and 'SRC_ACCESS_TOKEN' property to the downloaded agent binary and API Token respectively.
+1. Set at least the 'BINARY_PATH' and 'SRC_ACCESS_TOKEN' property to the downloaded path of the agent binary and API Token respectively.
 1. Set your workspace path in the 'workspaceRootUri' property to your local GitHub repository.
 1. Run the example script using `python main.py`.
 1. The script will attempt to connect to the Cody Agent.